History of the Mountain

 After the dissolution of the Linville Company in 1952, Hugh MacRae Morton became the sole owner of Grandfather Mountain.
 He immediately widened the road to two lanes and extended it to the summit, where he built the Mile High Swinging Bridge.

 In 1968, Morton purchased one male and one female black bear with the intention of letting them loose into the wild.
 The female bear, named Mildred, refused to revert to the wild, and Grandfather Mountain was required to recapture her and keep her enclosed for her own safety.
 At first, Mildred met the public at a roadside amphitheater four times every day.
 Then, in 1973, a beautiful Environmental Habitat was built for Mildred and her family.
 The habitats have since been expanded to include river otters, deer, cougars and eagles.

 In 1989, Grandfather Mountain began working with the North Carolina chapter of The Nature Conservancy to preserve 1,460 acres of the mountain’s wilderness backcountry.
 In 1992, Grandfather was selected by the United Nations Educational, Scientific and Cultural Organization for recognition as a member of the international network of Biosphere Reserves.

 When Hugh Morton died in June 2006, his heirs vowed to continue his mission to preserve and protect Grandfather Mountain in its natural state.
-In September 2008 they announced a plan to sell the undeveloped “backcountry” of Grandfather to the state of North Carolina for a state park.
-In the summer of 2009, the Morton family began the process of transferring the operations of the travel attraction to the Grandfather Mountain Stewardship Foundation.
-The new non-profit organization continues to make the property accessible to the public and will devote all resources to preservation, conservation, education and recreation.
+In September 2008, they announced a plan to sell the undeveloped “backcountry” of Grandfather to the state of North Carolina for a state park.
+In the summer of 2009, the Morton family began the process of transferring ownership of the travel attraction to the Grandfather Mountain Stewardship Foundation, a nonprofit organization that continues to make the property accessible to the public, devoting all resources to preservation, conservation, education and recreation.